Theippan Maung Wa: Civil servant and writer

-A collection of 36 of these short stories, published between 1929 and 1941 mostly in Ganda Lawka, became prescribed school text in the 1960s published by Sarpay Beikman Books.
+A collection of 36 of these short stories, published between 1929 and 1941 mostly in Ganda Lawka, became prescribed school text in the 1960s published by Sarpay Beikman.
 His letters to Kyipwayay U Hla between 1933 and 1942 were published by the latter, subsequently known as Ludu U Hla, 3 decades later.
 U Hla also published Tint Tint Pyazat (Plays by Tint Tint); he had been instrumental in the search for and the eventual publication of Sit Atwin Neizin Hmattan (War Diary) in 1966.

-Legacy
+Death

-Theippan Maung Wa was killed by armed robbers near Shwebo during the Japanese invasion in 1942 on the day after his 43rd birthday.
+Theippan Maung Wa was killed by armed robbers near Kanbalu during the Japanese invasion in 1942 on the day after his 43rd birthday.